carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The second '``llvm.lifetime.start``' call marks the object as alive, but it does not change the address of the object.

-If ``ptr`` is a non-stack-allocated object, its offset is non-zero or it is a stack object that is already alive, it simply fills all bytes of the object with ``poison``.
+If ``ptr`` is a non-stack-allocated object, it does not point to the first byte of the object or it is a stack object that is already alive, it simply fills all bytes of the object with ``poison``.

 .. _int_lifeend: